What is aviation law?

 Whilst CASA does not require insurance for your high power rocket, you may be required to get insurance if your high power rocket is subject to the Space (Launches and Returns) Act 2018 (AUS).

-Separately, you may be insured by your local rocketry club’s cover If you choose to launch with them and subject to their policy.
+Separately, you may be insured by your local rocketry club’s cover If you choose to launch with them and become subject to their policy.

 SEEK LEGAL ADVICE IF: